Mitch Garver Player Props: Rangers vs. Yankees

 Mitch Garver At The Plate

-- Garver has four doubles, three home runs and six walks while batting .266.
+- Garver is batting .254 with four doubles, three home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.